 The scapula was broader dorsally.
 The ulna was more robust.
 The manus was more robust.
 Metacarpals III and IV were the longest and subequal.

 The pelvis was longer and no epipubic bones were present.
-The femur was longer and longer than the humerus.
-The tibia was relatively more robust while the fibula was more gracile.
+The femur was longer than the humerus.
+The tibia was relatively more robust.
+The fibula was more gracile.
 The metatarsals were not alike in length and mt IV was the longest.